JosephKav/Release-Notifier/README.md

       secret: SECRET_KEY
     slack:
       url: https://SLACK_INCOMING_WEBHOOK
+      delay: 5s
 ```
 Above, I set defaults.monitor.interval to 600 and then don't define an interval for the golang/go monitor.
 Therefore, this monitor will follow defaults.monitor.interval and query the site every 600 seconds.
 But, I can override that interval by stating it, for example in the adnanh/webhook monitor, I have set interval to 300 and so that page will be queried every 300 seconds.
+The defaults.webhook.delay of 1h5m4s will delay sending the webhook by 1 hour, 2 minutes and 3 seconds when a version change is noticed.
+The CV-Site slack messages will be delayed by 5 seconds since the slack.delay overrides defaults.slack.delay.

 #### Defaults
 Defaults are not needed in the config, but you can override the coded defaults with your own defaults for Monitors, WebHooks and Slack messages in this defaults section.
 You could for example have a tiny defaults section that only has `defaults -> slack -> username: 'USERNAME'`, you do not need to define all values for a section.
 In the examples below, the values set are the coded defaults that will be used if they haven't been included in the service being monitored or the config defaults. (excluding access_token)